ummekulsumg/CodSoft_Task-3-Image-Captioning/README.md

 ---

 ## ▶️ How to Run
-Install dependencies:
+1.Install dependencies:
-pip install torch transformers pillowRun the app: python image_captioning.py
+  pip install torch transformers pillow
+2.Run the app:
+  Task 3.py
-Upload an image and get the caption instantly!
+3.Upload an image and get the caption instantly!